Math Calculators

 A recipe

-Imagine, you are organizing a dinner party, and you want to impress your guests with some cheese pies.
-You have found a really nice recipe, that uses \$2 \frac{1}{2}\$ cups of flour and yields 4 portions.
-You are expecting 7 guests to attend the party, and you also need a piece of pie for yourself.
-How much flour will you need to make enough pies?
+Imagine you are organizing a dinner party and want to impress your guests with homemade cheese pies.
+You found a great recipe that requires \$2 \frac{1}{2}\$ cups of flour and yields 4 portions.
+You are expecting 7 guests, and you want a piece of pie for yourself.
+How much flour will you need to bake enough pies?

 Solution

-To figure out the final amount of flour, let’s first calculate how much more flour you will need, compared to the original recipe.
-The original recipe yields 4 portions, but you have 7 guests and yourself, resulting in (7 + 1) = 8 portions. \$\frac{8}{4}\$ = 2.
-You will need twice as much flour as in the original recipe.
+To find the final amount of flour, we first need to calculate how much the recipe must be scaled up.
+The original recipe yields 4 portions, but you have 7 guests plus yourself, resulting in (7 + 1) = 8 portions.
+Since \$\frac{8}{4}\$ = 2, you will need exactly twice as much flour as the original recipe calls for.

-To calculate the final amount, we need to multiply the original amount by 2.
+To calculate the final amount, we multiply the original flour measurement by 2.
 The original amount was \$2 \frac{1}{2}\$ cups.
-To be able to perform the multiplication, let’s first convert \$2 \frac{1}{2}\$ to an improper fraction:
+To make this multiplication simple, let’s first convert \$2 \frac{1}{2}\$ into an improper fraction:

 1. 2 × 2 = 4